kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/07-creating-and-calling-methods.md

 * Not inside our `isServer` conditional (_we also aren't adding it inside an `isClient` conditional_)
     - Why?
-    - Because our **Meteor Methods** should be defines on both our `server` and the `client` and this is so that we can securely run these Database changes on the `server` but it also enables us to simulate those changes on the `client` so we can render things to the screen as quickly as possible
+    - Because our **Meteor Methods** should be defined on both the `Server` and the `Client`
+    - This is so that we can securely run these Database changes on the `Server`
+    - But it also enables us to simulate those changes on the `client` so we can render things to the screen as quickly as possible

 ### Meteor.methods()